Revised 15 March 2014

 citrina, Ridley C- 1/2", pale yellow flowers; 20-30 in umbel; leaves large, palmately veined, handsome, on a robust vine.
 Peninsular Malaysia.
 I don't know how I missed putting this one on the list for I have had it for at least 15 years!

 clemensiorum, T Green D- 1/4, buff and maroon flowers; 30-35 in umbel.
 Handsomely veined, large leaf (to 21") with a drip tip; a robust vine.
 Leaves can be very hard, heavy and prominently veined - sorta Jurassic-looking.
+I mistakenly called this phyllura in the beginning.
 Eastern Malaysia.

 cominsii, Hemsl.
 D- Whole plant very similar to nicholsoniae but the leaves are rounder, beautifully veined and may get red in bright light.
 1/2" yellow flower with white corona; 15-20 in umbel on a fairly compact vine.
 Solomon Islands.